gvelasq/tidytab/README.md

 Installation
 ------------

-You can install statascii from GitHub with:
+You can install tabr from GitHub with:

 ``` r
 # install.packages("devtools")